bridgecrew-perf6/collintra-deploy/README.md

 # collintra

 A collaborative intranet for collectives, to manage internal documentations, processes, courses, with various format supported (text, images, embedded videos, ...).

+This web application is implemented with Laravel, Livewire, AlpineJS and TailwindCSS (the TALL stack).
+The development is really at the starting point, and I'm learning the frameworks and testing in parallel...